 |---|---|---|---|

-| Card Design | There were no pros for this product— | Nostalgia | There were no pros for this product— |
+| Card Design | Nostalgia, Overall Performance | Card Quality, Design | There were no pros for this product— |

 | Cons for Konami - Yu-Gi-Oh!
 Trading Card Game: Battles of Legend Monster Mayhem Box 4 Pk with 1 Field Center Card | |||

-| There were no cons for this product— | There were no cons for this product— | Card Quality | There were no cons for this product— |
+| There were no cons for this product— | Card Quality | There were no cons for this product— | There were no cons for this product— |